-And if every decision is made in a timely manner by the client, all products arrive on time, the weather cooperates and teams of contractors going down with covid doesn’t happen, we are on time.
-And that is almost never the case.
+And if every decision is made on time by the client, all products arrive on time, the weather cooperates, and teams of contractors going down with COVID don’t happen, we are on time.
+And that is rarely the case.

 7. Things Go Wrong … Often

-Coordinating 15 – 20 contractors, thousands of moving parts and dozens of orders is A LOT of moving parts.
+Coordinating 15 – 20 contractors, thousands of moving parts, and dozens of orders is A LOT of moving parts.
 Mistakes happen.
-Your GC or your subs are responsible for those issues and should be expected to fix them.
+Your GC or subs are responsible for those issues and should be expected to fix them.

-Remodels are an amazing way to ultimately bring comfort and joy to your home, but the struggle is real until it’s over.
-Being educated, organized and mentally prepared will make the process a little more palatable.
+Remodels are an amazing way to bring comfort and joy to your home, but the struggle is real until it’s over.
+Being educated, organized, and mentally prepared will make the process more palatable.

-We love to talk all things remodeling!
+We love to talk about all things remodeling!
 Have questions?
 Ask us below in the comments!

 Have additional tips for our readers on what you should know before you remodel?
 Leave them in the comments below!